 In addition to a bar examination, there are character, fitness, and other qualifications for admission to the bar in every U.S. jurisdiction.
 Applicants are encouraged to determine the requirements for any jurisdiction in which they intend to seek admission by contacting the jurisdiction.
 Addresses for all relevant agencies are available through the National Conference of Bar Examiners.

-Individuals who have successfully completed work at a law school approved by the American Bar Association and who have met the requirements for admission to the first-year class may, upon application and presentation of proper credentials, be admitted with advanced standing.
+A student who has successfully completed work at an ABA-accredited law school and who otherwise meets the requirements for admission to the first year class at SULC may be admitted to SULC with advanced standing.

 Visiting students are accepted for summer, fall and spring.
 Applications are required as well as a letter of good standing from the dean certifying approval to visit and the number of credits transferable.